Mohammad Idris (Indonesian politician)

-Mohammad Idris Abdul Shomad (born 25 July 1961) is an Indonesian politician who has served as mayor of Depok since 2016 until 2025.
+Mohammad Idris Abdul Shomad (born 25 July 1961) is an Indonesian politician who served as mayor of Depok from 2016 to 2025.
 Active in various Islamic organizations in Indonesia, he was first elected in the 2015 local elections and was officially made mayor in 2016.
 Before becoming mayor, he served as deputy between 2011 and 2016.

 Personal life

 As a child, he studied in a Muhammadiyah-run primary school, before continuing to a madrasa and later to a pesantren in Ponorogo, East Java.
 After receiving a scholarship in 1982, he went to Saudi Arabia and obtained his Bachelor's, Master's, and Doctorate degrees after 15 years of Shari'a studies at Imam Muhammad ibn Saud Islamic University, Riyadh.

 Career

 After returning to Indonesia, he became a lecturer at Syarif Hidayatullah State Islamic University Jakarta, teaching communication science, da'wah, and civilization history.
 He also acted as a Sharia consultant and taught Islam-related subjects at several other universities, including being a lecturer on Islamic economics at the University of Indonesia between 2002 and 2006.

 He also acted as the secretary-general of IKADI (Indonesian Islamic proselytizing organization) between 2005 and 2015, and the chief of the Depok chapter of the Indonesian Ulema Council.